yujioshiro/better-sketch/README.md

 # better-sketch

-An updated version of my etch-a-sketch clone.
-This clone actually acts like a real etch-a-sketch where multiple passes of a "block" will make that block darker.
+An Etch-a-Sketch clone that runs in the browser.

 [Live Demo](https://yujioshiro.github.io/better-sketch/)